According to the National Fire Protection Association (NFPA), a structural fire is reported every 86 seconds in the United States.

 Automatic Extinguishing System

 Over half of all restaurant fires begin in the kitchen, so it’s important to have an automatic fire extinguishing system (AES) installed.
-An AES –also known as a fire suppression system– is a system that automatically dispenses chemicals to control fires when heat or flames are detected.
-There are a number of different systems available, so research which is best suited to protect your restaurant or facility.
+An AES –also known as a fire suppression system– is a system that automatically dispenses chemicals to control fires when it detects heat or flames.
+There are several different systems available, so research which will best protect your restaurant or facility.
 Also, be sure to service your AES every six months to ensure your system is ready to put out a fire in case of an emergency.

 Prepare Your Staff